Model Railroad Benchwork

 Choosing a style of model railroad benchwork can be overwhelming.
 There are so many different construction styles and techniques along with other deciding factors such as building a permanent structure or building the layout so it can be moved.

-After building two other, permanently installed, versions of this railroad, I decided this time that a free-standing, modular design was in my best interest.
 Because of the cost involved with procuring high-quality conventional lumber, such as clear pine 1×4, I decided to construct my benchwork from readily available 3/4″ inch birch plywood cut into 3″ inch strips.
 The curved section of the benchwork utilizes 1/4″ inch plywood or 3/16″ inch masonite depending on the severity of the curves.
 In most cases, the curved sections are laminated with two or more pieces.

 Pocket screws facilitate the assembly of the benchwork.
 I like pocket screws because they are accessible from the back or underside of the layout.
 Over the years I have had to make a few changes and this type of construction simplified the modifications.